kannanjayachandran/Full-Stack-Development/04 JavaScript/Readme.md

-<h1 align="center">JavaScript</h1>
+# JavaScript

+JavaScript is a high-level, interpreted (or JIT compiled) programming language.
+It is the language of the web, and it is used to add interactivity and dynamic content to websites.

 ## Variables

 ### var

-> `var` It can be used to declare a variable with or without a value.
+`var` can be used to declare a variable with or without value.
 It is globally scoped when declared outside a function and function scoped when declared inside a function.

 ```js
 var a = 1;